Borwe/fire/README.md

 - But doesn't go have the plugin option when compiling?
-Yes it does, but the problem with this option is a plugin cannot be unloaded once loaded, that means, if a function should change, then we might end up loading 100000+ of the same function, which even if we find a way of mangling function names, we still stand the risk of bloating up memory, as alot of dead code would just be sitted doing nothing.
+Yes it does, but the problem with this option is a plugin cannot be unloaded once loaded, that means, if a function should change, then we might end up loading 100000+ of the same function, which even if we find a way of mangling function names to avoid collision, we still stand the risk of bloating up memory of the executable, as alot of dead code would just be sitted doing nothing.
 Ooh yeah one last thing, plugins aren't supported on Windows, atleast at the time of this writing.

 ## Why are you doing this?
 Go is already fast at compiling, but sometimes you don't want to restart your whole app